Commercial Equipment Lease: A General Guide

 Finance leases, on the other hand, are long-term leases, typically for three to ten years, that give the business the option to buy commercial equipment at the end of the lease term.
 The leasing business owns the equipment during the lease term, and the business makes payments based on the terms of the lease agreement.

-Likewise, commercial leasing equipment is a way to finance equipment purchases.
+Likewise, commercial leasing equipment is a way to access equipment without purchasing it.
 With leasing, you can avoid the hassle of financing or paying cash for your purchases in full upfront.
 You will pay lease payments over time, usually tax deductible as business expenses.
 The amount you settle will depend on how much equipment you want to purchase and how often it needs servicing.
 Some common commercial equipment leasing options are as follows:

-- Capital Expenditure - This option combines elements from both types of leases by allowing businesses with limited capital budgets access certain assets without having them purchased outright during this fiscal year; however, unlike equipment leases where there's no limit on what kind of item(s) can be acquired through this method only applies when using cash flow generated by sales instead of company funds.
+- Capital Expenditure: Generally, this type of commercial equipment lease is used long-term.
+This option combines elements from both types of leases by allowing businesses with limited capital budgets access certain assets without having them purchased outright during this fiscal year; however, unlike equipment leases where there's no limit on what kind of item(s) can be acquired through this method only applies when using cash flow generated by sales instead of company funds.

-- Equipment Leasing - This alternative allows companies with restricted capital budgets to purchase needed items on credit terms instead of purchasing them outright during the current fiscal year (usually 12-24 months).
+- Equipment Leasing: This alternative allows companies with restricted capital budgets to lease needed items on instead of purchasing them outright during the current fiscal year (usually 12-24 months).
+In some cases, the lessee can purchase the equipment outright at the end of the term.

-- Operation and Maintenance - This option combines elements from both types of leases by allowing businesses with limited capital budgets access certain assets without having them purchased outright during this fiscal year; however, unlike equipment leases where there's no limit on what kind of item(s) can be acquired through this method only applies when using cash flow generated by sales instead of company funds.
+- Operation and Maintenance: Generally, this type of commercial equipment lease is for short-term rentals. his option combines elements from both types of leases by allowing businesses with limited capital budgets access certain assets without having them purchased outright during this fiscal year.
+However, unlike equipment leases where there's no limit on what kind of item(s) can be acquired through this method only applies when using cash flow generated by sales instead of company funds.

 Advantages of Commercial Equipment Leasing